ysemennikov/py-logto-admin/README.md

 # logto-admin
 Python client for Logto Management API.

+## What It Does:

+The [py-logto-admin](https://github.com/ysemennikov/py-logto-admin) client allows you to interact with the Logto Management API seamlessly, making it easier to integrate Logto's authentication and user management features into your Python applications.

-## Features:
+## Key Features:

+- Asynchronous Support: Fully supports asynchronous operations.
-- Using all the latest and greatest Python features like type annotations and dataclasses.
+- Modern Python: Utilizes the latest Python features, including type annotations and dataclasses, for enhanced code clarity and robustness.
-- Having documentation and usage instructions as docstrings
+- Comprehensive Documentation: Includes thorough documentation and usage instructions directly within the docstrings.
-- Utilizes the [openapi-python-client](https://github.com/openapi-generators/openapi-python-client), this means that the client is generated from the [Logto OpenAPI Specification](https://openapi.logto.io/operation/operation-get-api-swagger-json)
+- Built on top of the OpenAPI Spec: Built using the [openapi-python-client](https://github.com/openapi-generators/openapi-python-client), which means the client is generated from the [Logto OpenAPI Specification](https://openapi.logto.io/operation/operation-get-api-swagger-json).

 ## Installation